Shubhank101/iOSAndroidChaosOverFlow/index.markdown

 ### Rules for our chat room
 1) Be nice to everyone.

-2) Use english for conversation only.
+2) Use only english for conversation.
 Use of other languages can lead to banning you from the room.

-3) Don't be a help vampire.
+3) Don't be a <b>help vampire<b>.

 4) Use <a href="http://gist.github.com"> Gist </a> to share code in the chat.